A Guide to Office Furniture Color Psychology and Workplace Productivity

 • Choosing colors based only on trends without considering function

-Office Design Color Strategies
+Office Design With Color Strategies

 • Zoning spaces with different color themes